Tuesday, June 20, 2017

 Then, you got people like a certain Cory Woods, bka Raekwon of the legendary Wu-Tang Clan aka the Chef aka Lex Diamonds aka Louis Rich aka Cheffy, (my favorite) who drop an album considered so polarizingly against the excellence of his previous work that the lasting damage would take him years, years, to fix.

 How excellent was his previous material, you ask?
 Well, let's just say that he participated in crafting an album with a certain allure that has reached mythical proportions.
 To the point that fans awarded it a certain mystique through branding it the 'Purple Tape'.
 I'm of course talking about Only Built 4 Cuban Linx...
 This album was responsible for expanding upon a concept introduced by the great Kool G Rap, where he utilizes criminal imagery as a metaphor for his music hustle, and turning it into a goddamn subgenre of East Coast hip hop, then of hip hop period called mafioso rap.
 Don't believe me?
-Many of the biggest names mainstream rap has ever seen have relied on the mafioso subgenre, including AZ's Doe Or Die, the aforementioned Mobb Deep's Hell On Earth, the aforementioned Nas' It Was Written, The Notorious B.I.G.'s posthumous bloated mess Life After Death, the repulsive Sean 'Comby' Combs' repulsive No Way Out and one Shawn Carter's Reasonable Doubt, the latter almost identically copying the themes presented on the Purple Tape.
+Many of the biggest names mainstream rap has ever seen have relied on the mafioso subgenre, including AZ's Doe Or Die, the aforementioned Mobb Deep's Hell On Earth, the aforementioned Nas' It Was Written, The Notorious B.I.G.'s posthumous divisive Life After Death, the repulsive Sean 'Comby' Combs' repulsive No Way Out and one Shawn Carter's Reasonable Doubt, the latter almost identically copying the themes presented on the Purple Tape.
 Oh, and the following year he collaborated in making Ironman, which I consider to be the Purple Tape's superior twin.

 Back to the man himself for a bit.
 Surely you're asking by now: But what the hell stopped him from repeating the very same feat his previous work did?!
 I'm glad you asked that, youngin.
 See, Rae is guilty of a crucial flaw in this game: Being absolutely blind to one's shortcomings.
 Every time I've heard Cheffy here speak about said work, he's talking as if he's the lone person responsible for its success.
 By now, you already know that can't be further from the truth, as OB4CL and Ironman are crucially collaborations between three equally important parties: Cheffy, Ghostface Killah and RZA, whom people tend to forget the most.
 You know, the guy who crystallized the entire Wu-Tang concept to begin with, came up with the business plan, dubbed the '5-year plan', that took them to the top and produced every single album they put out during said period?
 That guy.

 The official mindset Rae mentions when talking about crafting his first true solo album, ridiculously titled 'I Move More Officially by Implementing Loyalty and Respect in the Youth', or Immobilarity for short, is that he wanted to update his sound and polish it a tad when presenting his vision.
 Basically, he wanted to rip off Reasonable Doubt thinking that its polished sounds fit him, too.
 Pretty whiny, if you ask me.
 Thing is, he came pretty close to achieving the desired result through his hook up with a certain production team called the Infinite Arkatechz nka Arkatech Beatz, made up of Dewar brothers Collin and Michael.
 These dudes had an electric chemistry with our host, manifesting in their ability to provide the best backdrops for his crhymes, aside from RZA of course.
 Also along the way, Cheffy decided to expand into cultivating newer artists under his own umbrella.
 Read: he just wanted a group of people to carry different flavors of his favorite potato chips wherever he went.
-So, he put on producer Triflyn and MCs the Harlem Hoodz (the late Chip Banks and Baby Thad), Polite, Nino, Kingpin, Rhyme Recca & Lord Superb and rebranded the collective the American Cream Team.
+So, he put on producer Triflyn and MCs the Harlem Hoodz (the late Chip Banks and one Baby Thad), Polite, Nino, Kingpin, Rhyme Recca & Lord Superb and rebranded the collective the American Cream Team.
 That last dude though, as much as I don't want to, will be making a return to this blog in the future.
 As part of their deal, Cheffy demanded that Triflyn work extensively on Immobilarity.
 Rounding up the production team backing the album are frequent Zhané collaborators Vo & Pop, Carlos Broady aka 6 July from Comby's jolly bag of Hitmen (who worked extensively with Wu-Affiliate La The Darkman) & some dude called DJ Devastator, who appeared once on the 1998 Wu vanity album the Swarm.
 That last choice was pretty interesting, since Rae apparently wanted to prove that he could make a quality album without leaning on the Wu brand.
 Yeah, we'll see.

 With all these factors, Raekwon unleashed Immobilarity into the public, who bought five hundred thousand copies of the damn thing, mirroring its legendary predecessor in commercial performance.
 Do I feel it mirrors its critical acclaim, as well?
 See for yourself.